Tests

 Run tests

-Doc Detective's runTest
+Doc Detective's doc-detective

 command runs your tests.
 Input files are read from your config's input

-properties, but you can also specify input files directly in the command with the --input
+property, but you can also specify input files directly in the command with the --input

 flag.